ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-important-widgets/scandit-widget/index.html.markdown

 **Customize your AC Events**

- - onSuccess - a barcode was successfully read and you are passed the type of barcode as parameter 1 and the actual barcode value in parameter 2; you would normally then display this value in a field elsewhere in your App.
+ - onSuccess - a barcode was successfully read and you are passed the value of barcode as parameter 1 and the type in parameter 2; you would normally then display this value in a field elsewhere in your App.

 ![scanOnSuccess](/img/docs/scanonsuccess.zoom78.png)